ibm-cloud-docs/appid/web-apps.md

       ```
       {: screen}

 4. Optional: Decide how to format your redirect URI.
 The redirect can be formatted in two different ways.
+If neither of the following options are provided, the {{site.data.keyword.appid_short_notm}} SDK tries to retrieve the `application_uri` of the app that is running on {{site.data.keyword.cloud_notm}} and append a default suffix `/ibm/cloud/appid/callback`.

    * Manually in a new `WebAppStrategy({redirectUri: "...."})`
    * As an environment variable named `redirectUri`

-   If neither are provided, the {{site.data.keyword.appid_short_notm}} SDK tries to retrieve the `application_uri` of the app that is running on {{site.data.keyword.cloud_notm}} and append a default suffix `/ibm/cloud/appid/callback`.

 5. By using the information obtained in the previous steps, initialize the SDK.